Jump to:

 • Rapid progression of non-respiratory muscular weakness

-Regular updated discussions and about a patient’s current medical status, their goals and care preferences are critical.
-Patients should be encouraged to speak with their families about the disease natural history and their care wishes.
+Regular updated discussions and about a patient’s current medical status.
+The patient’s goals and care preferences are critical.
+Patients should be encouraged to speak with their families about the disease’s natural history and their care wishes.
 An advanced directive should be considered, reviewed and updated regularly.

 Available or current treatment guidelines